pallets/markupsafe/CONTRIBUTING.rst

 Support questions
 -----------------

-Please, don't use the issue tracker for this.
+Please don't use the issue tracker for this.
 The issue tracker is a tool to address bugs and feature requests in MarkupSafe itself.
 Use one of the following resources for questions about using MarkupSafe or issues with your own code: